Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Conclusion

 \section{Conclusion}

-In summary, we have studied the electromagnetic response of a metallic thin film to the electric field associated with the piezoelectrically excited surface acoustic wave (SAW) without employing the electrostatic approximation.
-The electromagnetic field accompanying the SAW contains a component that behaves as an evanescent field and carries a transverse field, which is not screened by the electric charge but via the skin effect inside conductors.
-We refined the decay length of the SAW-induced electric field in conducting slabs, and found that it is determined by both the SAW wavelength and the skin depth.
-The electromagnetic evanescent field that accompanies SAW can therefore influence the transport properties of metallic thin films deposited on piezoelectric substrates, a playground for studies on acoustoelectronics and spintronics.
+In summary, we have studied the electromagnetic response of a metallic thin film to the electric field associated with the piezoelectrically excited surface acoustic wave (SAW) without employing the quasi-electrostatic approximation.
+The electromagnetic field accompanying the SAW contains a component that behaves as an evanescent field and carries a transverse field, which is screened not by electric charge but by the skin effect inside conductors.
+The transverse electric field induces a uniform electric current inside the conducting layer, provided that it is thinner than the skin depth.
+The transverse electric field generates an evanescent magnetic field, whose magnitude can be comparable to effective field induced by the magneto-elastic coupling and/or the spin-vorticity coupling.
+The electromagnetic evanescent field that accompanies SAW can therefore induce carrier transport in metallic thin films deposited on piezoelectric substrates, a playground for studies on acoustoelectronics and spintronics.